rsksmart/RSKIPs/IPs/RSKIP219.md

 ## Abstract

 This RSKIP proposes a reduction in the minimum amounts of BTC / RBTC required to perform peg-in and peg-out operations in RSK.
 In the case of peg-outs, the minimum value is calculated for each operation taking into consideration the current fee per kb value in the network.
-The idea is to ensure the amount paid in fees by the user represents only a small percentage of the total value that's being released.
+The idea is to ensure the remainder after the fee is enough for the user to be able to operate in the network.

 ## Motivation